floooh/oryol/code/Modules/Core/README.md

 };
 ```

-Non-default constructors can be invoked throught the Create method as well, and
+Non-default constructors can be invoked through the Create method as well, and
 of course you can also use the new C++11 auto keyword:

 ```cpp